-For more than 10 years, the family-run company TZ Austria has been known as reliable suppliers of cabinetry and furniture.
-Over the years, TZ has invested more and more into the latest surfacing techniques and surface lamination.
+Since 2009, TZ Austria has also become active beyond Austria’s borders and has branches in Asia, Australia and America as well as those in Europe.
 Now, TZ is one of the most innovative suppliers to the furniture and cabinetry industries worldwide, due mostly to the latest state-of-the-art machinery, materials and highly educated and motivated employees.
-With it's worldwide success, TZ is now in Australia
+Because of it's worldwide success, TZ is now in Australia and known as TZ North Sydney.

 TZ Sydney North is a subsidiary of TZ Austria, one of the most innovative suppliers to the international furniture industry.
 TZ’s success is due to it’s use of high quality materials, advanced machinery and extremely high quality standards.
 Its innovative developments and high quality workmanship have created trends which impress the furniture industry worldwide.